confluentinc/ksql/design-proposals/klip-33-key-format.md

 are supported by key formats.

 Most existing functionality should _just work_, as the key format only comes into play during (de)serialization, (obviously).
-The only area where additional work is expected are joins, single key wrapping and key-less streams.
+The only area where additional work is expected are joins and key-less streams.

 #### Joins